- Home

 21. Wash your pet’s bedding

-Our pet’s bedding is another part of our homes that we often forget to clean.
-But pet beds can become full of ticks, fleas, mites, and even e-coli and salmonella if let too long, so it’s important to add this to your to-do list.
+Our pets’ bedding is another part of our homes that we often forget to clean.
+But pet beds can become full of ticks, fleas, mites, and even E. coli and Salmonella if left too long, so it’s important to add this to your to-do list.

-First you’ll want to remove as much hair from the bed as possible and pre-treat any stains with a stain remover, before putting all of the bedding on a cool wash and tumble drying it – or leaving it to air dry.
-You can find further instructions on the process in this guide from Country Living.
+First, you’ll want to remove as much hair from the bed as possible and pre-treat any stains with a stain remover before washing all bedding on a cool setting and tumble-drying it, or leaving it to air dry.
+You can find more instructions on the process in this guide from Country Living.

-Outdoor furniture can take a bit of a beating over the winter months, so spring is the perfect time to freshen it up and get it summer ready.
+Outdoor furniture can take a beating over the winter months, so spring is the perfect time to freshen it up and get it summer-ready.

-While methods may vary slightly depending on what material your furniture is made from, washing outdoor furniture is pretty simple.
-The basic equipment you’ll need to get started is some washing up liquid, a microfibre cloth, a bucket, a soft-bristled brush, and some warm water.
+While methods may vary depending on what material your furniture is made from, washing outdoor furniture is pretty simple – you’ll just need a microfibre cloth, a soft-bristled brush, and some washing-up liquid and warm water in a bucket.

 You can find easy-to-follow instructions for cleaning your garden furniture in this guide from Merry Maids.

-To protect your outdoor furniture going forward, it can be helpful to store it away in a shed or garage during the colder months, and to keep cushions indoors if possible.
+To protect your outdoor furniture going forward, it can be helpful to store it in a shed or garage during the colder months, and keep cushions indoors if possible.

 Once you’re finished with your spring clean and everything’s looking wonderful and spotless, don’t forget about the cleaning devices themselves.

-To keep your hoover in tip-top condition and working as well as it should, remember to empty it properly, clean out the dust cup, and either wash or replace the filters.
-It’s also worth using scissors to cut any threads or hairs stuck in the brush.
+To keep your vacuum cleaner in tip-top condition and working as well as it should, remember to empty it properly, clean out the dust cup, and either wash or replace the filters.
+It’s also worth using scissors to cut threads or hairs stuck in the brush.

-Brooms will also accumulate lots of dust and hairs when used for cleaning so it’s a good idea to give it a soak in warm soapy water, or use a hoover to get any stubborn bits off.
+Brooms will also accumulate lots of dust and hair when used for cleaning, so it’s a good idea to give them a soak in warm, soapy water, or use a vacuum to get stubborn bits off.

 24. Consider adding a finishing touch with some flowers

-Once you’ve reached the end of your spring clean, you can take a deep sigh of relief, and appreciate the labours of your hard work.
+Once you’ve reached the end of your spring clean, you can take a sigh of relief and appreciate the labours of your hard work.

-To add some colour to your new clean space, why not treat yourself to some flowers to put on display?
+To add colour to your new clean space, why not treat yourself to some flowers?

-For some flower arranging ideas, you can also check out our article; 17 of the most popular and classic flower arranging styles.
+For some flower arranging ideas, check out our article: 17 of the most popular and classic flower arranging styles.

 Final thoughts…